Part 1 Understanding Chords

 • --X--

-3 Learn the D major chord.
-This chord will only use the bottom four strings.
+3. Learn the D major chord.
+Playing this chord only uses the lower four strings.
 Place your index finger on the second fret of the third string.
 Then place your ring finger on the third fret of the second string and your middle finger on the second fret of the first string.
 This forms a small triangle.
-You can play the chord using just these three strings and the fourth string—this is the open D chord.
+Using only these three strings and the fourth string, you can play a chord - that is, an open D chord.

 • --2--